AlexandreRouma/SDRPlusPlus/readme.md

 # Installing

+## Nightly Builds

+Nightly builds contain the very latest features and bugfixes.
+They are usually just stable as [normal releases](https://github.com/AlexandreRouma/SDRPlusPlus/releases) but are available basically minutes to hours after a change has been pushed to the code.

+You can download them [here](https://www.sdrpp.org/nightly).
+It'll redirect you to the latest nightly on GitHub, scroll down to "Artifacts" and click on the version for your OS.

+GitHub currently requires an account for the files to be downloadable so make sure you are logged in.

 ## Windows

 Download the latest release from [the Releases page](https://github.com/AlexandreRouma/SDRPlusPlus/releases) and extract to the directory of your choice.